Deltares/dfm_tools/README.rst

 	- which functions in which class/script
 	- function names (eg rename get_hismapmodeldata to get_netcdfdata)
 	- argument names (eg rename lay?)
+- robustness: make s1/bl variable retrieval for intersection also work for older files (or more input)
 - add ownrisk-license
 - register on PyPI, for easier install via pip (for regular users, not developers):
 	- https://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/quickstart.html#register-your-package-with-the-python-package-index-pypi